 What is Psychological Distancing?

-Psychological Distancing is a technique for managing emotions that involves mentally stepping back from situations to gain perspective.
-It involves creating a mental or physical distance from the source of negative emotions, allowing for a more objective view and reducing the intensity of feelings like anger or hurt.
+Psychological Distancing is a technique of personality and social psychology utilized for managing emotions that involves mentally stepping back at a 'perceived distance' to gain perspective.
+It creates a mental or physical distance from the source of negative emotions, allowing for a more objective view of the broader context of emotions, working to reduce the intensity of feelings like anger or hurt.

 This strategy helps regulate emotions by encouraging a shift in focus, often through imagining movement or changing the perceived physical location of an event.